leoAshu/web3-essentials/README.md

   - normal ETH transfers involve 21,000 gas units while contracts involve higher values
 - **Gas Fees**
   - base fee refers to the network base fee at the time of the block
-  - max fee and max priority fee refer to the max amount a user is willing to pay for their tx and,
+  - max fee fee refer to the max amount a user is willing to pay for their tx
-  - to give to the block producer respectively
+  - max priority refers to give to the block producer respectively
 - **Burnt Fees**
   - total amount of ETH burnt from this tx
 - **Input Data**